RESEARCH STARTER

 - Summary: The third-largest of the Great Lakes, Lake Michigan is abundant with aquatic life and shipping history, but is damaged from pollution, overfishing, and invasive species.

 Lake Michigan is the only one of the five Great Lakes to lie entirely within the borders of the United States.
 Surrounded by rocky shores, sandy dunes, and beaches in Wisconsin and Illinois to the west, Indiana to the south, and Michigan to the east and north, Lake Michigan is the third largest of the Great Lakes.
-It is contiguous with Lake Huron via the Straits of Mackinac; it also has been connected to the Atlantic Ocean and the Mississippi River via canals.
-Once abundant with diverse aquatic life, Lake Michigan has been subjected to problems of overfishing, industrial and agricultural pollution, and invasive species.
+It is contiguous with Lake Huron via the Straits of Mackinac; it has also been connected to the Atlantic Ocean and the Mississippi River via canals.
+Once abundant with diverse aquatic life, Lake Michigan has been subjected to problems of overfishing, industrial and agricultural pollution, and invasive species, with efforts to prevent the spread of invasive carp through connected waterways.

 Hydrologically, Lakes Michigan and Huron are the same body of water (sometimes called Lake Michigan-Huron), but are geographically distinct.
 Counted together, it is the largest body of fresh water in the world by surface area.
 The Mackinac Bridge is generally considered the dividing line between them.
 Both lakes are part of the Great Lakes Waterway connecting the westernmost port of Duluth, on Lake Superior, to the Atlantic Ocean via the St. Lawrence Seaway and canal system.